aiaont/infocomm/README.md

 #### `CommunicationParty`

 An entity that participates in the communication event, either as a sender or recipient.
-This can represent people, organizations, devices, or software systems.
+This can represent people, organisations, devices, or software systems.

 ### Technical Classes

 #### `Medium`

-A physical or virtual entity that is altered (temporarily or permanently) to preserve information during communication.
+A physical or virtual entity that is altered (either temporarily or permanently) to preserve information during communication.
 Examples include:

 - Radio waves (wireless communication)
 - Coaxial cables (wired communication)